PDRs4All XVIII. JWST-NIRCam Photometric properties of protoplanetary disks in the Orion Nebula Cluster: Typology of ONC disks

+The best fit model that minimizes the reduced $\chi^2$ to the data yields $T_{\text{eff}} = \Tstar$~K, $T_{\text{disk}} = \Tdisk$~K and A$_{\rm V}$ = \Av, and is shown in Fig.~\ref{fig:JuMBO24_SED_fit}.
 This confirms that the SED of JuMBO24 is compatible with that of a binary system of low-mass stars with au-scale circumstellar irradiated disks.
 In the F187N filter, the binary system is resolved and no extended emission encompassing both sources is seen, which is why we exclude the possibility of a single large IF with a circumbinary disk.

 \citet{rodriguez_radio_2024} reported radio emission from JuMBO24 in archival Karl G. Jansky Very Large Array observations.
-In Appendix~\ref{sect:EMradio}, we assume that this originates from the free-free emission of electrons at an IF and derive the associated emission measure $EM_{\rm radio} = (9.0\pm2.0)\:10^{5} {\rm cm}^{-6}\ {\rm pc}$.
+In Appendix~\ref{sect:EMradio}, we assume that this originates from the free-free emission of electrons at an IF and derive the associated emission measure, $EM_{\rm radio} = (9.0\pm2.0)\:10^{5} {\rm cm}^{-6}\ {\rm pc}$.
 We also convert the Pa $\alpha$ emission into $EM_{\rm Pa \alpha}$, still assuming emission from an IF, and find $EM_{\rm Pa\alpha} = 5.8 \times 10^{6}$ cm$^{-6}$ pc.
 Both EMs have the same order of magnitude, suggesting that the observed radio emission can be explained by the presence of an IF.